 The debtor under Chapter 13, for example, agrees to repay certain obligations through negotiations with creditors.
 If payments are not made or obligations are not met, we can file a motion to nullify the automatic stay.

 Depending on the circumstances, Willis Law may begin an adversary proceeding within bankruptcy court to pursue recovery of assets.

 If a debtor took out a loan without any intention of repaying it, that loan is generally not dischargeable in bankruptcy.
 We will investigate any possible fraud or misrepresentation stemming from the original contract or sale.

 If we uncover information that the debtor intended to accept delivery of the product and never pay you, we may be able to pursue payment outside of bankruptcy court.

-To schedule a consultation at one of our convenient West Michigan law offices, call us at 269-743-1978, or call toll free at 888-635-3824 or contact us online.
+To schedule a consultation at one of our convenient West Michigan law offices, please call us at 888-635-3824 or contact us online.
 One of our experienced lawyers can discuss your concerns and work with you to develop a strategy to maximize recovery of monies that are owed to you.

 Michael Willis is the contributing author for this content.

 *We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.